spessasus/SpessaSynth/README.md

  - [Polyphone](https://www.polyphone-soundfonts.com/) - a wonderful testing and editing tool for soundfonts and how they should sound
  - [Meltysynth](https://github.com/sinshu/meltysynth) - for the initial low-pass filter implementation
  - [RecordingBlogs](https://www.recordingblogs.com/) - for the detailed explanations on MIDI messages
+ - [stbvorbis.js](https://github.com/hajimehoshi/stbvorbis.js) - for the vorbis decoder
- - [OggVorbisEncoder](https://github.com/higuma/ogg-vorbis-encoder-js) - for the MIT vorbis encoder.
+ - [OggVorbisEncoder](https://github.com/higuma/ogg-vorbis-encoder-js) - for the MIT vorbis encoder
  - **And You!** - for checking out this project.
 I hope you like it :)

 ### Major releases